+- Agents: Players

-- Agents: Players Actions: Moves
+- Actions: Moves

 - Strategies: complete plans on how to move throughout the game

-- Outcomes: positions where the game ends

-2A concise review of this book recently appeared in the Bulletin of the ASL [39].
+4A concise review of this book recently appeared in the Bulletin of the ASL [32].

-• Preferences and Utilities: express what players desire
+- Outcomes: positions where the game ends - Preferences and Utilities: express what players desire

 The key idea is that players select actions according to some strategy which tells them which action they should perform given the state of the game.
 Starting from an initial situation, controlled by these actions, the game traverses a sequence of intermediate states, terminating in a final state called the outcome of the game.
-The preferences of the players indicate which outcomes are desired by the players.
-A standard way of expressing preferences is by associating with each outcome a numerical value called the utility; a higher utility value indicates that the outcome is preferred.
-It is generally assumed that players will aim for a more preferred outcome as far as it is in their power to do so: the players are rational.
+The preferences of the players indicate which outcomes are desired by which players.
+A standard way of expressing preferences is assigning to each outcome a numerical value called the utility; a higher utility value indicates that the outcome is preferred.
+It is assumed that players will aim for a more preferred outcome as far as it is in their power to do so: the players are rational.